Here’s the latest on the investigation into the shooting at Joel Osteen’s megachurch

 Here’s what to know about the shooting:

-Gunshots rang out inside the massive church, formerly the home of the NBA’s Houston Rockets, terrifying worshippers just before 2 p.m.
+Moreno drove up to the massive church, formerly the home of the NBA’s Houston Rockets, just before 2 p.m.

-Moreno entered the church wearing a trenchcoat and backpack and armed with a long rifle, police said.
-She pointed a gun at an unarmed security guard and once inside, began firing.
+Wearing a trench coat and backpack, she pointed a gun at an unarmed security guard to get in the building and then opened fire.
+Moreno also carried a .22 caliber rifle that police said she did not use.

-Moreno did not reach the main sanctuary, however, and was killed after exchanging gunfire with two off-duty officers — a Houston police officer and an agent with the Texas Alcoholic Beverage Commission.

-Moreno’s son was struck in the head, police said, while a man in his 50s suffered a gunshot wound to his hip.
+Moreno was killed in exchange of gunfire with security — a Houston police officer and an agent with the Texas Alcoholic Beverage Commission.
+Her son Samuel, who Moreno brought with her to the church, was struck in the head.
+A man in his 50s was shot in the hip.

-Moreno had told officers she had a bomb but authorities said that no explosives or hazardous material were found at the scene, police said.
-Police said Moreno also carried a .22 caliber rifle that she did not fire during the shooting.

 WHAT WAS THE SHOOTER’S MOTIVE?

-Few details have emerged about what Moreno’s motivation could have been, and police have given no details about where and how she obtained the rifle used in the attack.
+Police have released few details about a possible motive.
+And they haven’t said where and how Moreno obtained her rifle.

-Police on Monday searched her residence in Conroe, a city more than 50 miles (80 kilometers) north of the church.
-Investigators found antisemitic writings by Moreno, Houston Police Commander Chris Hassig said, noting that Moreno’s former in-laws are Jewish.
-The rifle used in the shooting also had a “Palestine” sticker on the buttstock.
+Investigators searched Moreno’s home and found antisemitic writings by her, Houston Police Commander Chris Hassig said.
+The rifle had a “Palestine” sticker on the buttstock, and Hassig noted Moreno’s former in-laws are Jewish.

-Hassig described Moreno as a “lone wolf” who was not acting as any part of a larger group.
-He also said that she sometimes used both male and female aliases, but investigators had determined through interviews and past police reports that she identified as female.
+Hassig described Moreno as a “lone wolf” who did not act as part of a larger group.
+He also said Moreno sometimes used both male and female aliases, but investigators had determined through interviews and past police reports that she identified as female.

-Moreno further had a documented history of mental illness and several misdemeanor convictions.

-Among other things, investigators are examining a dispute between Moreno and her ex-husband’s family, authorities said.
-Walli Carranza, Moreno’s former mother-in-law, said in court filings from Moreno’s 2022 divorce that she tried to alert authorities about the danger her ex-daughter-in-law posed but authorities failed to take action.

-In those filings, Carranza alleged Moreno had a history of threatening people with guns or being careless with how they were stored, including keeping an unlocked gun in her son’s diaper bag and threatening to shoot her ex-husband while their son slept in the back seat of their car.
+Hassig noted a dispute between Moreno and her ex-husband’s family.
+Walli Carranza, Moreno’s former mother-in-law, said in court filings from Moreno’s 2022 divorce that Moreno threatened people with guns and was careless with how they were stored.
+That included keeping an unlocked gun in her son’s diaper bag and threatening to shoot her ex-husband while their son slept in the back seat of their car.

+In an interview with The Associated Press, Carranza said her warnings to authorities and church staff about Moreno’s mental health struggles went nowhere.

+Church spokesperson Don Iloff said records show Moreno “sporadically” attended services at Lakewood for a couple years but there were no records of her being at the church after 2022.

 HOW WAS SHE ABLE TO BUY THE RIFLE?

-Moreno’s misdemeanor convictions would not have stopped her from purchasing a gun in the Lone Star State.
-And while her history of mental illness could have triggered federal restrictions, legal experts said there’s not yet enough information that’s publicly available to say.
+Moreno’s misdemeanor convictions would not have stopped her from buying the rifle.
+Her history of mental illness could have triggered federal restrictions, but legal experts said there’s not yet enough information publicly available to know.

-Houston police said Moreno was put under emergency detention by officers in 2016, but did not elaborate.
+Houston police said Moreno was put under emergency detention in 2016 but did not elaborate.
 In Texas, an emergency detention is not an arrest but allows an officer to detain a “person with mental illness” if they pose a “substantial risk of serious harm” to themselves or others.

-However, not everyone who is detained in those situations loses their right to own a gun, said Lindsay Nichols, policy director at the Giffords Law Center to Prevent Gun Violence.

-People who are in a mental health crisis can be temporarily taken into custody, Nichols said.
-And sometimes doctors decide that they’re no longer a danger and release them.
+Not everyone who is detained loses their right to own a gun, said Lindsay Nichols, policy director at the Giffords Law Center to Prevent Gun Violence.
+People in a mental health crisis can be temporarily taken into custody and released by a doctor who decides they are no longer a danger.

-Others undergo a formal process in the courts, usually within a couple of weeks, wherein a judge officially commits them to a mental health institution, Nichols said.
-Only then does the person lose his or her rights to own a gun in Texas and most other states.

-Texas also lacks a formal “red flag” law, which generally allows law enforcement or family members to ask a judge to order the seizure or surrender of guns from someone who is deemed dangerous, often because of mental health concerns or threats of violence.
+Texas lacks a formal “red flag” law, which generally allows law enforcement or family members to ask a judge to order the seizure or surrender of guns from someone deemed dangerous, often because of mental health concerns or threats of violence.

-Nichols stressed that not all the facts about Moreno have come out.
-She said sometimes records of someone’s official commitment to a mental institution fail to make it into the background check system, but Texas has generally “put some efforts” into preventing that.

-Wesley Wittig, a Fort Bend County District Attorney’s Office prosecutor, said Moreno’s mental health history did not come up in the 2022 misdemeanor case against her, but noted there also isn’t a comprehensive mental health tracking system to flag such issues.
+Wesley Wittig, a Fort Bend County District Attorney’s Office prosecutor, said Moreno’s mental health history didn’t come up in the 2022 weapons misdemeanor.
+He noted there isn’t a comprehensive mental health tracking system to flag such issues.

 WHO IS JOEL OSTEEN?